 \subsubsection{Term-level Representation Learning}

-The term-level representation learning methods learn the fine-grained term-level representations for queries and documents, and the queries and documents are represented as a sequence/set of term embeddings.
-As is shown in Figure \ref{fig:dense_retrieval} a), the similarity function $f$ then calculates the term-level matching scores between the query and the document and aggregates them as the final relevance score.
+Term-level representation learning methods learn fine-grained term-level representations for queries and documents, and queries and documents are represented as a sequence/set of term embeddings.
+As is shown in Figure \ref{fig:dense_retrieval} (a), the similarity function $f$ then calculates term-level matching scores between the query and the document and aggregates them as the final relevance score.

-One of the easiest methods is to take word embeddings, which have been proved to be effective in building ranking models for later re-ranking stages \cite{guo2016deep, xiong2017end}, to build the term-level representations for queries and documents.
-For example, \citet{Kenter2015Short} investigated whether it is possible to rely only on the semantic features, e.g., word embeddings, rather than the syntactic representations to calculate the short text similarity.
-They replaced the $tf(q_i, d)$ in BM25 with the maximum cosine similarity between the word embedding of $q_i$ and words in document $d$.
-Their results show that the model can outperform the baseline methods that work under the same conditions.
-Mitra et al.~\cite{mitra2016dual} trained a word2vec embedding model on a large unlabelled query corpus, but in contrast to only retain the output lookup table, they retained both the input and the output projections, allowing to leverage both the embedding spaces to derive richer distributional relationships.
-During ranking, they mapped query words into the input space and document words into the output space, and computed the relevance score by aggregating the cosine similarities across all the query-document word pairs.
+One of the easiest methods is to take word embeddings, which have been proved to be effective in building ranking models for later re-ranking stages \cite{guo2016deep, xiong2017end}, to build term-level representations for queries and documents.
+For example, \citet{Kenter2015Short} investigated whether it is possible to rely only on semantic features, e.g., word embeddings, rather than syntactic representations to calculate similarities between short texts.
+They replaced the $tf(q_i, d)$ in BM25 with the maximum cosine similarity between the word embedding of $q_i$ and words in the document $d$.
+Their results show that the model can outperform baseline methods that work under the same condition.
+Mitra et al.~\cite{mitra2016dual} trained a word2vec embedding model on a large unlabelled query corpus, but in contrast to only retain the output lookup table, they retained both input and output projections, allowing to leverage both embedding spaces to derive richer distributional relationships.
+During ranking, they mapped query words into the input space and document words into the output space, and computed the relevance score by aggregating cosine similarities across all query-document word pairs.
 The experimental results show that the DESM can re-rank top documents returned by a commercial Web search engine, like Bing, better than a term-based signal like TF-IDF.
-However, when retrieving in a non-telescoping setting, the DESM features are very susceptible to false positive matches and can only be used either in conjunction with other document ranking features, such as TF-IDF, or for re-ranking a smaller set of candidate documents---already deemed at least somewhat relevant.
+However, when retrieving in a non-telescoping setting, DESM features are very susceptible to false positive matches and can only be used either in conjunction with other document ranking features, such as TF-IDF, or for re-ranking a smaller set of candidate documents.